 Near Winslow in Navajo County, Arizona — The American Mountains (Southwest)

 Location.
-35° 2.765′ N, 110° 39.197′ W. Marker is near Winslow, Arizona, in Navajo County.
-Marker can be reached from Homolovi State Park Entrance Road, 2.1 miles west of Arizona Route 87.
-The marker is located along the west side of the parking lot for the Homolovi State Park Visitor Center and Gift Shop.
+35° 5.112′ N, 110° 38.579′ W. Marker is near Winslow, Arizona, in Navajo County.
+Marker can be reached from Homolovi State Park Entrance Road, 5˝ miles north of Arizona Route 87.
+The marker is located at the center of the archaeological site after a short walk.
 Touch for map.
 Marker is in this post office area: Winslow AZ 86047, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Kiva - Underground House (a few steps from this marker); Nuvatukya'ovi (a few steps Paayu (a few steps from this marker); Central Plaza (within shouting distance of this marker); Illegal Digging (within shouting distance of this marker); East Plaza (within shouting distance of this marker); Homol'ovi II (about 300 feet away, measured in a direct line); Typical Room (about 300 feet away).
 Touch for a list and map of all markers in Winslow.

 Also see . . .
 Park History.